north cascades & Mount Baker-Snoqualmie national forest

 North Fork Sauk River Trail - IMG_13062-PS-3.jpeg

 Big tree enthusiasts can find some absolutely beautiful old-growth right on the trail.
 As hikers travel along the path, there is an amazing sense of being dwarfed by the majesty of this ancient forest.
 For those willing to engage in a bit of adventure, many massive trees of bizarre shapes are encountered off-trail as well, particularly near the banks of the river around mile three.
-Throughout the hike, the North Fork Sauk is always nearby, if not always visible, and provides a peaceful ambiance to scene.
+Throughout the hike, the North Fork Sauk is always nearby, if not always visible, and provides a peaceful ambiance to the scene.

 IMG_0637.jpeg